One-child policy: Natural scientists

-In 1980, the central government organized a meeting in Chengdu to discuss the speed and scope of one-child restrictions.
-One participant at the Chengdu meeting had read two influential books about population concerns, The Limits to Growth and A Blueprint for Survival, while visiting Europe in 1980.
-That official, Song Jian, along with several associates, determined that the ideal population of China was 700million, and that a universal one-child policy for all would be required to meet that goal.
-Moreover, Song and his group showed that if fertility rates remained constant at 3 births per woman, China's population would surpass 3 billion by 2060 and 4 billion by 2080.
-In spite of some criticism inside the party, the plan (also referred to as the Family Planning Policy) was formally implemented as a temporary measure on 18 September 1980.
-The plan called for families to have one child each in order to curb a then-surging population and alleviate social, economic, and environmental problems in China.

 History

 The one-child policy was originally designed to be a "One-Generation Policy".
 It was enforced at the provincial level and enforcement varied; some provinces had more relaxed restrictions.
 The one-child limit was most strictly enforced in densely populated urban areas.
-When this policy was first introduced, 6.1 million families that had already given birth to a child were given the "One Child Honorary Certificates".
+When this policy was first introduced, 6.1 million families that had already given birth to a child were given "One Child Honorary Certificates".
 This was a pledge they had to make to ensure they would not have more children.

 Beginning in 1980, the official policy granted local officials the flexibility to make exceptions and allow second children in the case of "practical difficulties" (such as cases in which the father was a disabled serviceman) or when both parents were single children, and some provinces had other exemptions worked into their policies as well.
 In most areas, families were allowed to apply to have a second child if their first-born was a daughter.
+By 1984, only approximately 35.4% of the population fell within the policy's original restriction.

 Furthermore, families with children with disabilities have different policies and families whose first child suffers from physical disability, mental illness, or intellectual disability were allowed to have more children.
-However, second children were sometimes subject to birth spacing (usually 3 or 4 years).
-Children born in overseas countries were not counted under the policy if they did not obtain Chinese citizenship.
+However, second children were sometimes subject to birth spacing (usually three or four years).
+Children born overseas were not counted under the policy if they did not obtain Chinese citizenship.
 Chinese citizens returning from abroad were allowed to have a second child.
 Sichuan province allowed exemptions for couples of certain backgrounds.
 By one estimate there were at least 22 ways in which parents could qualify for exceptions to the law towards the end of the one-child policy's existence.
-As of 2007, only 36% of the population were subjected to a strict one-child limit.
-53% were permitted to have a second child if their first was a daughter; 9.6% of Chinese couples were permitted two children regardless of their gender; and 1.6% – mainly Tibetans – had no limit at all.